 A couple of weeks ago I was training in a dealership, and one of the sales representatives who I had formed a rapport with during my time there approached me during the break – let’s call him Joe..
 Now, I had always been very impressed by Joe and his work ethic, and I assumed he was going to ask for some quick feedback over the break as he often did during our training sessions…

 However, what he said next took me by surprise.
 He told me that he was leaving the dealership.

 Initially, I was excited for him, thinking he had found another opportunity in the industry that would let him strive even HARDER for his success – but it turned out that sadly this was not the case.

 Now, what Joe said to me next was something that I’ve unfortunately heard many times in the industry… He had gone home after a stretch of a few weeks of late nights and weekends, and his wife asked him to sit down for a discussion.

-She explained to him that she was having a hard time, and that she felt overwhelmed and exhausted by having to handle all of responsibilities a a home and family on her own every day and night.
+She explained to him that she was having a hard time, and that she felt overwhelmed and exhausted by having to handle all of the responsibilities of a home and family on her own, every day and night.

 And let me add for any stay-at-home parents out there – this is understandable!
 I would never deny that the primary caretakers of children and home are SOLDIERS who work as hard as anyone and are doing truly precious work.